rogierg/hassio-addons/README.md

-# Hassio Add-ons by petersendev
+# Hassio Add-ons by rogierg

 ## About
 My hassio addon repository.